model-checking/kani/rmc-docs/src/limitations.md

 support for concurrent verification in CBMC is limited and RMC emits a warning whenever it encounters concurrent code.

+### Not inlined standard library functions

+At present, RMC is able to link in functions from the standard library but the generated code will not contain them unless they are inlined.
+This results in verification failures if the code under verification, for example, includes a `println!` statement.

+We have done some experiments to embed the standard library into the generated code, but this causes verification times to increase significantly.
+As of now, we have not been able to find a simple solution for [this issue](https://github.com/model-checking/rmc/issues/581), but we have some ideas for future work in this direction.

 ### Advanced features

 Advanced features (traits, types, etc.) from Rust have proven to particularly